 Wozupi is an organic farm committed to growing food in a way that nourishes the earth, the community, and people’s minds and bodies.
-The farm grows vegetables, herbs, and fruit, produces eggs and maple syrup, and uses honeybees to pollinate the plants.
-All Wozupi produce and eggs are USDA-certified organic.
+The farm grows vegetables, herbs, and fruit, produces maple syrup, and uses honeybees to pollinate the plants.
+All Wozupi produce is USDA-certified organic.

 What We Do

 Vegetables Wozupi grows open-pollinated, certified-organic produce, culinary herb varieties, and plant starts.
 We are committed to building our soils through crop rotation, cover crops, and compost, which are imperative to growing organic, nutrient-dense produce.

 Orchard Managing a certified-organic orchard, Wozupi grows a variety of native fruits, including juneberries, elderberries, chokecherries, and wild plums, as well as a dozen varieties of apples and pears.